 History

-- one of the leaders said: “We were glad to meet the Europeans, we thought they were bringing light”;
+- One resistance leader is remembered saying, “We were glad to meet the Europeans; we thought they brought light.”

-When is National Day of Mourning celebrated in 2022?
+When is National Day of Mourning in 2025?

 National Day of Mourning is observed on the fourth Thursday of November each year.